catcrumpet/accelR/README.md

 # … with 1,071 more rows
 ```

 ### Add a column for physical activity category.
-The default is to use Troiano cutpoints.
-In this case, the person is 12 years old.
+The default is to use Troiano age-based cutpoints.
+In this case, the person is 12 years old and the appropriate age-based cutpoints are chosen automatically.
 ```r
 best_data <- add_pa_category(better_data, age = 12)
 ```